-Over the next year, as the Contemplative Elder project takes shape, you will be warmly welcomed to any of the following:
+Over the 2022-23 period, as the Contemplative Elder project takes shape, you will be warmly welcomed to any of the following:

 — Guidance with developing a contemplative practice.
 Many of us have been saying prayers, mental prayers and verbal prayers, for decades, but we have barely scratched the surface of a whole other world of prayer, which is silent, contemplative and inner.
-To that end, we are launching a Monday morning Lectio Divina practice starting the Monday after Labor Day on September 12.
+(To that end, in the fall of 2022, we launched a Monday morning Lectio Divina practice after the 9am Mass.)

-— Book and theme discussions about the specific aspects of aging that are helping you age well, or are causing problems.
+— Book and theme discussions about the either: a) specific aspects of aging that are helping you age well, or are causing problems, b) insights from the Cistercian (Trappist) charism, helpful in applying contemplative practice to our daily lives.
+(July and August 2023, book review of On Loving God by St. Bernard of Clairvaux.)

 — A look at the unique social and justice issues related to aging that we can consider responding to in our community